mattfenwick/Beagle/README.md

  - prefix notation

- - first-class support for functions
+ - first-class functions

- - no distinction between operators, built-in functions and user-defined functions

-but it also lacks some characteristic features:
+but also lacks some characteristic features:

  - macros

  - quote/eval

  - homoiconicity

-Also, Beagle's concrete syntax differentiates between function application `()`, list literals `[]`, and special form application `{}`.
+Its concrete reduces syntax overloading by differentiating between:

+ - function application `(a b c)`,
+ - list literals `[a b c]`
+ - object literals `{a b c d}`
+ - special form application `,(define a b,)`.